 For a brief feature on uses as a very useful Bronsted acid in organic synthesis, see: Synlett, 2838 (2004).

 Stash, A. I.; Chen, Y. S.; Kovalchukova, O. V.; Tsirelson, V. G. Electron density, electrostatic potential, and spatial organization of ammonium hydrooxalate oxalic acid dihydrate heteromolecular crystal from data of diffraction experiment at 15 K using synchrotron radiation and theoretical calculations.
 Russ.
 Chem.
 Bull.
 2013, 62 (8), 1752-1763.

 Mokhtary, M.; Qandalee, M.; Niaki, M. R. Highly Efficient Selective Oxygenation of Sulfides to Sulfoxides by Oxalic Acid Dihydrate in the Presence of H2O2.
 J. Chem.
 2012, 9 (2), 863-868.

 Gefahrenhinweise (EU): H302-H312-H318

 Harmful if swallowed.
 Harmful in contact with skin.
 Causes serious eye damage.

 Wear protective gloves/protective clothing/eye protection/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF SWALLOWED: Specific treatment (see label).
+Immediately call a POISON CENTER/doctor IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Specific treatment (see label).
 Dispose of contents/container in accordance with local/regional/national/international regulations.